fulldecent/solidity-template/README.md

 - Uses [best practices for developing Solidity projects](https://github.com/fulldecent/solidity-template)
 - Great implementation examples for setting up automated testing are maintained in the [OpenZeppelin Contracts project](https://github.com/OpenZeppelin/openzeppelin-contracts)
-  - Hardhat is preferred for building
+  - Hardhat is preferred for building / see also [Foundry](https://github.com/gakonst/foundry) as a competitive offering
 - A good review of setting up your editor to use tools here is provided [by Yarn](https://yarnpkg.com/getting-started/editor-sdks)
 - Set up VS Code
   - See [Hardhat + Mocha notes](https://hardhat.org/guides/vscode-tests.html)